 Nacho is the son of a very important and very rich judge, which makes him believe he can do whatever he wants.
 In the first season, he is Thiago's best friend and becomes attracted to Jazmin.
 Nacho also enjoys tormenting Mar due to her being poor and parentless, something Thiago doesn't take very well.
 In the second season, he still keeps his jerk aspects but slowly begins changing upon meeting Caridad, who decides to bring out the golden heart burried so deep inside him.
 He is also the founder of the band Man!, which competes with the Teen Angels on every occasion.

-Estefania Elordi, commonly nicknamed Tefi by everyone, joins the cast halfway through season one when Nacho sets up Thiago with her to get him over Mar.
-Thiago begins dating her and they get along well.
+Estefania Elordi, commonly nicknamed Tefi, joins the cast halfway through season one when Nacho sets up Thiago with her to get him over Mar.
 She was adopted at an early age by Sandra Rinaldi and her husband, something Tefi takes no shame on.
-She is the first one to discover that Sandra Rinaldi is Mar's biological mother (or at least suspect it), and through she tries to hide it, it eventually comes out to light.
+She is the first one to discover that Sandra is Mar's biological mother (or at least suspect it), and through she tries to hide it, it eventually comes out to light.
 Tefi hates Mar because she believes that she's trying to steal her mother from her, although deep inside, it is revealed that she really does love Mar, she just has trouble accepting her as her half-sister, but accepts her completely by the end of season 2.

 Alpha Bitch: The main one in season 1, but in season 2 she's more of Melody's Girl Posse.
 Halfway through the second season, after admitting that she really loves Mar and patching up their relationship, she drops most aspects of it.